-On leaving her work with NCSL, Linda has worked with a number of schools as an executive coach and trainer in all aspects of leadership development.
-She has also delivered leadership training at a local, national and international level.
-She is trained to deliver the Covey Speed of Trust programme and has facilitated seminars and workshops for local authorities as well as schools as they search for excellence within a multi-dimensional accountability framework.
+On leaving NCSL, Linda worked as an executive coach and trainer in all aspects of leadership development, delivering training at a local, national and international level.
+Linda is trained to deliver the Covey Speed of Trust programme, designed to help organisations better manage change and create high-performing teams that are agile, collaborative, innovative, and engaged.
+She has also facilitated seminars and workshops for local authorities, as well as schools, as they search for excellence within a multi-dimensional accountability framework.